Embroidermodder/libembroidery/README.md

 It handles over 45 different embroidery specific formats as well as several non-embroidery specific vector formats.

-It also includes a CLI called `embroider` that allows for better automation of changes to embroidery files and will be more up-to date than the Embroidermodder 2 GUI.
+It also includes a CLI called `sew` that allows for better automation of changes to embroidery files and will be more up-to date than the Embroidermodder 2 GUI.